awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-cli.md

 `--end-time <timestamp>` specifies that only events that occur before or at the specified time are returned\.
 If the specified end time is before the specified start time, an error is returned\.

-The default start time is the earliest date that data is available within the last 90 days\.The default end time is the time of the event that occurred closest to the current time\.
+The default start time is the earliest date that data is available within the last 90 days\.
+The default end time is the time of the event that occurred closest to the current time\.

 ### Valid *<timestamp>* formats<a name="look-up-events-by-time-range-formats"></a>